fachrulm/fachrulm/README.md

 I am a data scientist with 6+ years of experience in bioinformatics 🧬💻, currently working as a Postdoctoral Researcher @ [St Vincent's Institute](https://www.svi.edu.au/laboratories/human-genomics-and-evolution/).

 My work focuses on analyzing large (and often messy!) multimodal omic datasets, building robust analytical pipelines, and collaborating with cross-functional, international teams to drive impactful research.
-I specialize in host-microbe interactions and studies involving underrepresented populations.
+My previous and current works revolve around host-microbe interactions and studies involving underrepresented populations.

 I am passionate about using data science to advance our understanding of human health and to promote diversity and equity in genomics research.
-I am also eager to continue growing my data science skillset and applying it beyond academia!
+I am also eager to continue growing my data science skillset and applying it beyond academia: to transition into industry or even use it for my hobbies!